safety communications

 Certainly, there are some staples required for success in safety.
 We often speak about the necessity for your leadership to be actively promoting – and indeed living – safety.
 We also know about the importance of proper training and guidance from health and safety professionals of various areas of specialisation.
 And needless to say having clear, contextualised policies and procedures in place is paramount.

 But an oftentimes-neglected component of the whole system is communication.
 By this we mean – how you convey what your safety management system is to your team, why it’s important, and how your team can be an active part of it, ultimately keeping everyone safer.
-After all, there’s no point having a great system in place if you don’t communicate what it’s all about, and importantly communicate it in a way that your team can easily absorb and understand.
+After all, there’s no point having a great system in place if you don’t use communication tactics to explain what it’s all about and your team can easily absorb and understand.

-What kinds of communication should you be considering?
+What kinds of communication tactics should you be considering?

 There are many ways you can communicate safety messages and it doesn’t have to be a full-blown internal safety campaign with all the bells and whistles.
 Sometimes, all it takes is a quick brainstorm to think about what ways will be best in your workplace, and for your teams.
 Remember, this may vary between workplaces, and even between teams.